Irkutsk, Russia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. It's important that you choose the correct kind.
-The vast majority of adapters currently being sold are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and F. Take care to find the right type.
+The vast majority of adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 A good option is this one